Join our lab

 Seema Sheth

 Seema is interested in understanding the processes that shape the geographic distributions of species.
-She examined how species' traits influence the limits and sizes of species' ranges across the genus Mimulus.
+Her PhD examined how species' traits influence the limits and sizes of species' ranges across the genus Mimulus.

 Anna Mária Csergő

-Currently: Associate Prof at Hungarian University of Agriculture and Life Sciences
+Currently: Associate Professor, Hungarian University of Agriculture and Life Sciences

 John Paul